St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: Introduction

 We recall that a plane-fronted wave with parallel rays or $pp$-wave is a Lorentzian spacetime geometry admitting a null, parallel vector field with flat wave fronts.
 The broader class of Platonic waves is conformal to Bargmann-Eisenhart waves, whose wave fronts may not be flat as for $pp$-waves.
-Under certain additional conditions, they are exact solution of Einstein's theory of relativity or $f(R)$ theories, i.e. its higher-order curvature extensions.
+Under certain additional conditions, Bargmann-Eisenhart waves are exact solutions of Einstein's equations or of $f(R)$ gravity theories, which extend Einstein's theory through higher-order curvature terms.

 Moreover, we can naturally define nontrivial geometric structures known as \textit{Hamilton} and \textit{generalized Hamilton spaces} \cite{Miron2001,RSS2024}.
 These spaces are endowed with a momentum-dependent metric.
 Their corresponding analogues in the extended configuration space are known as Finsler and Lagrange spaces \cite{Voicu2021}.
 Owing to their connection with the Zermelo wind problem \cite{Zermelo} and its generalizations \cite{Aldea}, these geometries find applications in acoustics, optics, quantum control, and quantum mechanics (see e.g. \cite{Li} for references).
-Recently, Hamilton spaces have been investigated as effective structures for configuration and phase spaces in quantum gravity phenomenological models involving Lorentz invariance violation or noncommutative spacetime, in particular deformed special relativity \cite{BBGLP2015PRD}, and in connection with prospective mesoscopic-scale signals of quantum gravity \cite{CLR2022PRD} (see also the review for physicists \cite{Albuquerque}).
+Recently, Hamilton spaces have been investigated as effective structures for configuration and phase spaces in quantum gravity phenomenological models involving Lorentz invariance violation or noncommutative spacetime, in particular deformed special relativity \cite{BBGLP2015PRD}, and in connection with prospective mesoscopic-scale signals of quantum gravity \cite{CLR2022PRD} (see also the review \cite{Albuquerque}).